prometheus/pushgateway/README.md

 ## Non-goals

 The Pushgateway is explicitly not an _aggregator or distributed counter_ but rather a metrics cache.
-It does not have a statsd-like semantics.
+It does not have [statsd](https://github.com/etsy/statsd)-like semantics.
 The metrics pushed are exactly the same as you would present for scraping in a permanently running program.

 For machine-level metrics, the [textfile](https://github.com/prometheus/node_exporter/blob/master/README.md#textfile-collector)